How to Stop a Cat from Spraying! This Works.

 Fix Territoriality and Anxiety to Stop Spraying

 Part of this territorial attitude has to do with feelings of anxiousness.
 If the cat feels very safe, comfortable and secure in the home, he will be less likely to spray as he will feel less anxious.
 There are some great products to deal with cat’s anxiety whether from sources inside the house (coming into a new home, having other pets etc.) or outside the house such as seeing the neighbor cats.
-I use these everyday on my skittish Norwegian Forest Cat.
-See posts here for pheromone collars and diffusers and herbal drops to ease anxiety, cure jumpiness and make your cat happy and calm!
+I use these everyday on my skittish Norwegian Forest Cat and they stopped his peeing and spraying!
+It was amazing to find something that actually works.
+Diffusers and medication are the most commonly recommended treatments but in my experience they were hard to use and not very effective.
+They are also more expensive.
+See posts here for pheromone collars and diffusers and herbal drops to ease anxiety, cure jumpiness and make your cat happy and calm.